pyta-uoft/pyta/packages/python-ta/docs/debug/index.md

     func_multi_line()
 ```

-When this function runs,snapshots are captured as JSON objects and stored internally in the SnapshotTracer.
-If webstepper=True, the snapshots are rendered into an HTML visualization.
+When this function runs, MemoryViz snapshots are captured and stored internally in the `SnapshotTracer`.
+If `webstepper=True`, the snapshots are rendered into an HTML visualization.
 For the expected output, refer to the snapshots in `tests/test_debug/snapshot_tracer_testing_snapshots/func_multi_line`.

 ### API